-A number of studies indicate that performance in social decision making tasks is disrupted across a range of psychopathologies3, many of which have also been shown to exhibit disruptions in PET-measured DA function (e.g. addiction60, schizophrenia61, ADHD62, depression^{63,64}, and anxiety^{65,66}).
+A number of studies indicate that performance in social decision making tasks is disrupted across a range of psychopathologies3, many of which have also been shown to exhibit disruptions in PET-measured DA function (e.g. addiction61, schizophrenia62, ADHD63, depression{64,65}, and anxiety{66,67}).
 No research to date has explored whether DA abnormalities in these populations account for observed differences in social decisions.
 During my K00 phase of the award, I plan to evaluate dopaminergic mechanisms of social decision-making deficits across a heterogenous sample of individuals with psychopathology using molecular neuroimaging and pharmacology.
 This approach will identify transdiagonstic neuromodulatory disruptions to social decisions.
 Consistent with the goals of the RDOC initiative (Fig. 7), this research will identify common molecular mechanisms of social decision making across a spectrum of disorders.
-Principally, I will use the K00 to train in acquiring ecologically-valid measures of dynamic in-person social interaction and sample social decision-making behavior from participants outside the lab.
 Importantly, DA is only one of several neuromodulators disrupted in psychopathology.
-Indeed, glutamate and GABA are also important candidates for the study of molecular mechanisms of social decision making that interact with DA signaling.
+Indeed, glutamate, serotonin, and oxytocin are important candidates for the study of molecular mechanisms of social decision making that interact with DA signaling.
 Therefore, during the K00 phase, I will expand my training and understanding of other neuromodulatory circuits involved in social decisions.
+In addition to using interpersonal economic tasks, I will draw on my experience using ecologically-valid methods and sample social decision-making behavior from participants' everyday interactions outside the lab.

-If necessary, this could include training in magnetic resonance spectroscopy to measure glutamate and GABA in humans.
-Desired Postdoctoral Lab Setting: I will search for a postdoctoral mentor at an R1-level institution who either directly studies clinical populations, collaborates with local researchers actively studying psychopathology, or open to my initiation of such collaborations.
+Desired Postdoctoral Lab Setting: I will search for a postdoctoral mentor who either directly studies clinical populations, collaborates with local researchers actively studying psychopathology, or open to my initiation of such collaborations.
 I will search for a mentor with a record of funding and assisting trainees in acquiring funding.
-My grantsmanship goals include writing a K99/R00 or K22 diversity transition award with post-doctoral mentors.
-If funded, this grant would provide additional support for continuity of my research program as I transition to an independent tenure-track faculty position.
-In addition to this, I will apply for internal institutional seed grants as PI.
+My grantsmanship goals include submitting 1-2 NIH grant applications per year.
+Specifically, I will lead the writing of a

+K99/R00 award and co-write an R21 or R01 with post-doctoral mentors.
+If funded, these research grants would provide additional support for continuity of my research program as I transition to an independent tenure-track faculty position.
+In addition to these, I will apply for internal institutional seed grants as PI.
 My desired postdoctoral mentor will help me network with colleagues in clinical neuroscience and social psychology.
 I hope to network and present research at conferences such as the annual meetings of the Society of Biological Psychiatry, the American College of Neuropsychopharmacology, the Society for Personality and Social Psychology, and the Society of Experimental Social Psychology.
 The ideal postdoctoral mentor will support me in seeking opportunities to mentor graduate students in the lab and department and opportunities to continue teaching undergraduates in cognitive neuroscience and statistical methods.
 Most importantly, I will seek a mentor who can provide guidance in transitioning into an independent scientist in a tenure-track faculty position.